 Test takers requesting more time due to a documented disability should contact firstname.lastname@example.org or call 303-492-8671 or visit Disability Services in the Center for Community, N200, prior to taking the proctored exam.

 Since results remain valid for only one year, students should take the proctored placement exam shortly before the semester in which they plan to take Precalculus or Calculus 1.
 The placement test may be taken at most once each month.
-Students are encouraged to prepare for the on-site exam through self-study (see our preparation tips), at a community college, or through other options available to them.
+Students are encouraged to prepare for the placement exam through self-study (see our preparation tips), at a community college, or through other options available to them.
 Sufficient independent preparatory work should be completed prior to a second attempt.

 Students who do not have a Calculus or Precalculus placement, or those who would like to improve their placements, may take a proctored on-site math placement test to demonstrate sufficient proficiency in the topics necessary to be successful in precalculus or calculus at CU Boulder.
 The proctored test score determines the placement: Calculus, Precalculus, or Not Calculus/Precalculus.